Nalipp/best-world-weather/README.md

    -> $ heroku addons:create mongolab  // install mlab (free sandbox not suitable for production) mlab is a cloud based mongodb

-   -> $ heroku config:get MONGODB_URI  // gives you the credentials for connecting to mlab
+   -> $ heroku config:get MONGO_URI  // gives you the credentials for connecting to mlab
    -> $ heroku config:set MONGO_URI='<mongodb_uri address>'

-   -> go to you models (or configdb file if you have one) and connect to the result of heroku config:get MONGODB_URI
+   -> go to you models (or configdb file if you have one) and connect to the result of heroku config:get MONGO_URI

      ../api/models/index.js